 MUSC U7322X Seminar in Composition II 45 hours each term; 3 credits each term Original writing in various media, instrumental and vocal.
 Prerequisite: Music U7321X [732.1X] and permission of the director.
 MUSC U7323X Seminar in Composition III 45 hours each term; 3 credits each term Original writing in various media, instrumental and vocal.
 Prerequisite: Music U7322X [732.2X] and permission of the director.
-MUSC 7350T Vocal and Instrumental Arranging 45 hours; 3 credits Practical work in scoring for various ensembles.
-Independent projects.
-Prerequisite: permission of the director.
+MUSC 7331X Sonic Arts Composition I 45 hours; 3 credits One-on-one tutorial in which majors develop new compositions under the guidance of a member of the Sonic Arts faculty.
+Assignment of readings, listenings, and analysis of works as models, as deemed appropriate by the faculty.
+Students produce finished works for performance or exhibition.
+Prerequisite: Permission of director.